lookit/lookit-docs/docs/source/tutorial-second-study.rst

 There's a fair amount of copying, pasting, and looking at the result in this section.
 Please bear with us - once you complete the tutorial, you'll be ready to set up your own study!

+.. admonition:: Piece-by-piece vs. starting from a template

+   When you go to create your actual studies, you will likely prefer to start by cloning one of the "templates" visible to you, rather than by building the study up piece-by-piece.
+But here we'll go through piece-by-piece so you have a solid understanding of how to add components as needed.

 Introduction: intermodal matching study
 ---------------------------------------